Skip to main content

 Gemini 2.5 vs Gemini 2.0Gemini 2.5 is newer within the same generation

-When in doubt, choose the model with the higher version number - it typically has better reasoning, fewer errors, and more capabilities.
+When in doubt, choose the model with the higher version number.
+It typically has better reasoning, fewer errors, and more capabilities.

 Size Indicators = Speed vs Intelligence Trade-off